Reporting a Health Order Violation

 Q1.
 Why did the City take this action?

-The County of Sonoma and the City of Santa Rosa continue to suffer high rates of COVID-19 infections, placing our community and its health care system at significant risk.
-The County has been placed on the State County Watch List by the California Department of Public Health due to increases in infections and hospitalizations.
+The County of Sonoma and the City of Santa Rosa continue to suffer high rates of COVID-19, placing our community and its health care system at significant risk.

 While most Santa Rosa residents and businesses have complied with Public Health Orders, some businesses and individuals have violated and continue to violate Health Orders.
-These violations create a serious and immediate threat to public health and safety and jeopardize social and economic welfare by increasing the potential for renewed curtailment of business operations, school closures, and activity restrictions.
+These violations create a serious and immediate threat to public health and safety and jeopardize social and economic welfare.

 The City of Santa Rosa’s Local Urgency Ordinance closely mirrors Sonoma County’s enforcement ordinance and provides authority for local enforcement of both the county and state health orders.